Army Gen. Randy George sworn in as 41st Army Chief of Staff

-We are super excited that you are officially in the seat,” she said.
-“Have a great trip, and we look forward to seeing you when you come back.”

-George, along with Sgt.
-Maj. of the Army Michael Weimer, is in Alaska visiting soldiers and leaders of the 11th Airborne Division at JBER and Fort Wainwright, learning more about the unique challenges they face in the Arctic, before a trip through the Indo-Pacific.
+Gen. Randy George, former Vice Chief of Staff of the Army, takes the oath of office via a phone call with Christine Wormuth, Secretary of the Army, as he was sworn in as the Army’s 41st Chief of Staff, at the Gold Rush Inn dining facility, Joint Base Elmendorf-Richardson, Sep.
+21, 2023.

-While the ceremony was untraditional, it was fitting.
-The Arctic requires adaptability, and while it wasn’t where these ceremonies are generally held, George was happy to be surrounded by 11th Airborne Division soldiers.
+While the ceremony was untraditional, George was happy to be surrounded by 11th Airborne Division soldiers.

 |Date Taken: